litchipi/dotnix/README.md

 - iso-install: ISO image with the NixOS installer

 ## Adding the data
-In the file `lib/data.nix`, you can write all the "static" data such as SSH public keys.
+In the file `data.toml`, you can write all the "static" data such as SSH public keys.
 The ident given will then be used to set them in the configuration.

 ## TODO